Launch offer

 What these numbers mean

 Drawdown floor: The absolute minimum your account balance can reach before the account is closed.
-On a $50K 2-step challenge the floor starts at $45,000 (10% below starting balance).
-As you profit, the floor rises — but it never falls.
+On a $50K 2-Step Classic challenge the floor starts at $45,000 (10% below starting balance).
+On the $5K 1-Step Pro, the floor is fixed at $4,850 and never moves.

 Daily budget: The maximum loss allowed in a single trading day.
 Breaching this closes the account for that day.
 It resets at the start of each new trading day.

-EOD trailing drawdown: Velotrade uses end-of-day trailing drawdown.
-Your high-water mark — and therefore your floor — only updates when the trading day closes.
+EOD trailing drawdown: Velotrade Classic uses end-of-day trailing drawdown.
+Your high-water mark, and therefore your floor, only updates when the trading day closes.
 Intraday profits do not move the floor.
-This means a trade that spikes up intraday and then reverses does not eat into your buffer.
+Pro uses static drawdown instead, so the floor never moves at all.

 Tick-by-tick vs EOD: Most competing firms use tick-by-tick trailing drawdown, where every new equity high immediately raises your floor.
 If BTC spikes 3% intraday and you're in profit, your floor jumps — then a reversal can close you out even if you end the day flat.
 EOD trailing eliminates this risk entirely.